galanonym/.vim/readme.md

 Macros

-    qa - begin macro recording to register a q - stop recording
+    qa - begin macro recording to register "a" (recording) q - stop recording
     @a - execute macro from register a
+    @@ - execute most recent macro
-    4@a - execute macro a four time
+    4@a - execute macro a four time (when a motion fails, macro execution will stop)

 Execute commands